kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 apiserver — the controller does not consult it and groups on whatever attribute has been persisted.

-Because the API lives in `resource.k8s.io/v1alpha3`, which is disabled by default, the apiserver also needs `--runtime-config=resource.k8s.io/v1alpha3=true`.
+The gate alone is not sufficient: the API's group version is off by default, so the apiserver also needs it enabled via `--runtime-config` (`resource.k8s.io/v1alpha3=true` in 1.36 and 1.37, `resource.k8s.io/v1beta2=true` from 1.38).

 ###### Does enabling the feature change any default behavior?